onlyquake/xonotic-wiki/Democapture.markdown

 Fast forwarding
 ---------------

-To fast forward, play a demo and type eg. “slowmo 50” into the console to fast forward 50 times faster.
+To fast forward, play a demo and type eg. "slowmo 50" into the console to fast forward 50 times faster.
 Set slowmo back to 1 when you want to start recording to return to normal speed.
-As of yet there’s unfortunately no way to rewind other than restarting the demo, which kind of sucks (!).
-Hope that’ll be fixed in the future…
+As of yet there's unfortunately no way to rewind other than restarting the demo, which kind of sucks (!).
+Hope that'll be fixed in the future...

 Using the demo camera
 =====================